tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   print("The data type of variable expert_status is " + type(expert_status))
   ```

-* Variables can also be used in calculations.
+* Variables can be used in calculations.
 Using variable names can make it easier to understand the logic in the code.

   ```python
   total_miles = 257